Should You Visit Ancient Volubilis? Absolutely — Here’s Why

 Visiting Morocco and wondering whether you should go out of your way to visit the Roman ruins at Volubilis?
 The answer is an easy “yes.”
 While it’s not on the beaten path — you’ll either need a tour bus or a driver from Fes — it’s entirely worth it.

-Settlements have existed at Volubilis since the third century BC, but what you’ll see today are the remains of the Roman occupation that took place roughly between 40 and 285 AD.
+Settlements have existed at Volubilis since the third century BC, but what you’ll see today are the remains of the Roman occupation that took place roughly between AD 40 and 285.
 Under the Romans, the site grew to cover over 100 acres; at its peak, Volubilis housed 20,000 people (that may sound small today, but it was major for a far-flung southern outpost of the empire).
 As Volubilis became wealthy as a center of trade and olive oil production, it became a city of wide roads, gates, and grand houses.

 Sadly, though people continued to live in Volubilis for many centuries after the Romans departed, many of the buildings fell into disrepair — and then a 1755 earthquake flattened most of what was left.
 What you see today is thanks to repairs made by French archaeologists in the first half of the twentieth century.
 And they did an amazing job.
-The mosaics alone — built into the floors of the wealthy folks’ houses — make Volubilis a special place.

 … and this one that lays out the twelve labors of Hercules: